zbigniewcebula/vox2stackedsprites/README.md

 Simple converter that breaks up VOX file into PNG layers for stacked layers technique

 TODO:
-* Sprite sheet, "-s" flag (this flag cancels "-o" flag)
+* Add -ts check if tile size is able to be fit in image width range
+* Add -hts to explain -ts behvior
+* Add option (-iul / --ignoreunusedlayers flag?) to ignore last layers of emptiness (every pixel alpha is 0)
 * Use LibPNG for Windows compilation
 * Make sure that every limit is protected against overflow etc...

-* Remove top layers of "nothing" (every pixel is alpha 0)
+OPTIONAL TODO:
+* Add "cpp" in/out format that is used by CImg library

 Dependencies:
  - Linux